Lossy Coding of Correlated Sources over a Multiple Access Channel: Necessary Conditions and Separation Results: Necessary Conditions for Transmitting Correlated Sources over a MAC

-Lastly, we illustrate the right-hand side (RHS) of \eqref{LT} with a straight line in Fig.~\ref{fig:p06}.
-It can be observed from \eqref{LT} that the points on the RHS of this line correspond to distortion pairs $(D_1, D_2)$ that are not achievable, based on the necessary condition in \eqref{LT}, since for these points one has
+Lastly, we illustrate the RHS of \eqref{LT} with a straight line in Fig.~\ref{fig:p065}.
+The points on the RHS of this line correspond to $(D_1, D_2)$ pairs that are not achievable according to \eqref{LT}, since for these points one has